Javier-Machin/Connect_Four/README.md

 Uncomment the last two lines in /lib/Connect_four.rb and

-/lib$ruby Connect_four.rb to play the game
+/lib $ruby Connect_four.rb to play the game